Skip to contents

 d$predicted <- predict(m, newdata = d)

-# now we compute the average predicted values by levels of "Species"
+# now we compute the average predicted values by levels of "Species", where

 datawizard::means_by_group(d, "predicted", "Species")